Consulting Services

 Behavioral Consulting

 Behavioral consultation services are designed to meet the requirements put forth by the New York State Department of Education requiring the development and implementation of appropriate positive behavioral interventions, strategies and supports for all students with disabilities whose behavior or disability impedes learning.
-Behavioral consultants employ a variety of assessment and data collection methods to determine the nature and intensity of challenging behaviors (see Functional Behavioral Assessments below) and, in coordination with educational staff members, develop a detailed individualized Behavior Intervention Plan (BIP) that can be implemented in the educational/agency setting.
+Behavioral consultants employ a variety of assessment and data collection methods to determine the nature and intensity of challenging behaviors (see functional behavioral assessments below) and, in coordination with educational staff members, develop a detailed individualized behavior intervention plan (BIP) that can be implemented in the educational/agency setting.
 Follow-up consultation can be included as part of the contract to allow for monitoring of the effectiveness of the behavior plan and its implementation.

-Functional Behavioral Assessments (FBA) are a systematic approach to understanding the function of problematic behaviors to determine which behavior management strategies should be implemented.
+Functional behavioral assessments (FBA) are a systematic approach to understanding the function of problematic behaviors to determine which behavior management strategies should be implemented.
 An FBA identifies events that predict and maintain challenging behaviors.
 The outcome of an FBA is the development of a BIP.

 Autism Spectrum Disorder Consultation